miggy-pg/simple-nextjs-app/README.md

 - The **fill** property in Image component fill the available space with that image
 - **NOTE**: We should avoid using **fill** if we know the width and height of the image

+## Suspense

+- a component provided by React that allows you to handle loading states and show fallback content until some data or resources has been loaded.